-The answer to that question is that it is as loud as you will ever need, or as quiet as you will ever need to be, with all the raging driven amp sound you can imagine, thanks to it's design, alongside that of the Gainmaster.
+I have discussed this in some of my videos, in context.
+Most people ask this question out of relevant context.
+The answer to the RELEVANT question is that it is as loud as you will ever need, or as quiet as you will ever need to be, with all the raging driven amp sound you can imagine, thanks to it's design, alongside that of the Gainmaster.

 Please do not waste your time or mine, asking for a schematic for this amp, or any of my original designs, because that's not going to happen.